Best easy German chocolate sheet cake recipe! This simple recipe makes moist German chocolate cake and a sweet, caramel coconut pecan topping.

 German chocolate cake has long been one of my favorite types of cake.
 Since I love the combination of chocolate, coconut, and pecans so much, I’ve made German chocolate cookies, German chocolate bread pudding, German chocolate oatmeal, and German chocolate cake.

 That German chocolate cake is delicious, but it’s more involved, more time-consuming.
-I wanted to come up with a faster, simpler recipe that was still just as tasty.
+I wanted to come up with a faster, easier recipe that was still just as tasty.

-Not only is it a really tasty cake, but it also keeps well.
+And I think this really is the easiest homemade German chocolate cake!
+The cake is moist and tasty, and it also keeps well.
 So, this cake is a good choice if you need to make dessert ahead of time.

 - German chocolate: I like to use Baker’s German sweet chocolate.